quicwg/base-drafts/draft-ietf-quic-transport.md

 The capacity available on the new path might not be the same as the old path.
 Packets sent on the old path SHOULD NOT contribute to the state of the congestion control and RTT estimation on the new path.
-If it is using a single congestion controller and roundtrip time estimator, the client SHOULD reset them prior to sending any non-probing packets from a new local address.
+If it is using a single congestion controller and round-trip time estimator, the client SHOULD reset them prior to sending any non-probing packets from a new local address.

-After successful validation of the client's new address, the server SHOULD reset its congestion controller and roundtrip time estimator prior to sending any further non-probing packets.
+After successful validation of the client's new address, the server SHOULD reset its congestion controller and round-trip time estimator prior to sending any further non-probing packets.

 An endpoint MUST NOT restore its send rate unless it is reasonably sure that the